-This course examines the strategic uses, impacts and implications of emerging and social media, and examines the ways in which social media affects the daily lives of our society and its individual members.
-It also expands student knowledge of emerging and social media, and their application to business, advertising and public relations, as well as political movements and the development of communities.
+This course examines the strategic uses, impacts and implications of emerging and social media, and examines the ways in which social media impacts the daily lives of our society and its individual members.
+It expands the student's knowledge of social media applications in business, advertising and public relations, as well as its use in political movements and the development of communities.
+Co-requisite: ENGL 210.